Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

-We investigate how the model corona changes when different non-potential magnetic fields are imposed by a nonvanishing $\Omega$ parameter. $\Omega=0$ does NOT mean that the corona magnetic field is potential, as the evolution of the radial magnetic field involves motions that can inject free magnetic energy into the simulation volume.
+We investigate how the model corona changes when different nonpotential magnetic fields are imposed by a nonvanishing $\Omega$ parameter. $\Omega=0$ does not mean that the corona magnetic field is potential, as the evolution of the radial magnetic field involves motions that can inject free magnetic energy into the simulation volume.
 A nonvanishing $\Omega$ can be intuitively understood as applying a rotation to the vertical flux tube.
 Given the calm nature of this active region, we only used small $\Omega$ values, which seem to help to resemble the real active region.
-More extreme values have been tested (not shown in this paper).
+More extreme values have been tested (e.g., $\Omega=1.0\times10^{-5}$, which is not shown in this paper).
 They give rise to results that obviously deviate from the behaviors of the observed active region, for example, the formation of a sigmoid that eventually erupts.
-A comparison of the EUV images calculated from the radiative MHD models with $\Omega=0$, $3\times10^{-6}$, and $5\times10^{-6}$\,s$^{-1}$ on Day 1 and Day 2 are presented in \figref{fig:dive}.

-The difference between the models on Day 1 is not evident, naturally because the electric field corresponds to a change rate of the magnetic field and the accumulated injection of the twist magnetic field remains insignificant at this moment.

-For all the models on Day 2, the synthesized images for the 131 and 193 channels are also presented, in addition to those of the 171 channel, to provide a view of the plasma in slightly different temperature ranges.
-The ranges of the color scales of the 131 and 193 images are adjusted because peak responses of these channels are lower.
-The 131 channel prefers plasmas that are cooler than the peak temperature of the 171 channel.
-Because the diffusive background corona contributes a very low rate to this channel (also due to the low response), the synthesized 131 images displays the loops in a slightly better contrast.
-The 193 channel has a higher peak response temperature than the 171 channel and displays emission from hotter plasmas, in particular, some short bright loops in the active region core.